-I was awarded a BA in Geography from St Catharine’s College, University of Cambridge (1991) followed by a Doctorate from Cambridge in 1996.
-From 1994-2002, I was a Lecturer at Keele University, where I also completed a Certificate in Higher Education Teaching.
-I then spent 3 years at the Department of Geography, Kings College London.
+I studied Geography as an undergraduate at St Catharine’s College, University of Cambridge, and continued my studies there, completing my PhD in Geography from in 1996.
+From 1994-2002, I was a Lecturer at Keele University, before taking up a lectureship at the Department of Geography, Kings College London (2002-2006).

-I joined the Department of Urban Studies and Planning at Sheffield in 2006 as a Senior Lecturer, and was promoted to the position of Reader in 2013.
+I joined the Department of Urban Studies and Planning at the University of Sheffield in 2006 as a Senior Lecturer, and was promoted to the position of Reader in 2013.

 My research interests lie in the field of international development, and more specifically in the interaction between development programmes, governance practices, and citizenship in the Global South.

 My work is driven by a motivation to promote development practice which is more socially just in two key respects.
 First, by critically engaging with the core agendas of development interventions, looking at their limitations, their unintended consequences, and the spaces for resistance within them.
 Second, by seeking to represent more fully within academic and policy debates the agency and understanding of socially, economically and politically marginalised groups in whose name ‘development’ is often invoked.
 These interests are inherently inter-disciplinary, engaging with debates at the interfaces between Development Studies, Geography, Urban Studies and Planning.

 My research looks at three interlocking themes at these interfaces: state power and political practices; social marginalisation and political participation; and urban governance and city-level development.
 Linking all three is a concern with the impacts that intentional plans to 'develop' the global South have for communities living there.
 My work critically engages with mainstream discourses of development and investigates the ways these selectively include individuals and groups within political processes.
 The questions that continue to inform my research, and on which I am interested in supervising PhD students, include the following: